AlfonsoGhislieri/NLI-bias/README.md

 - Deberta-v3
 - Deberta base

-This includes rationales being used as hypotheses and experimentation with different hypotheses.
+This includes rationales being used as hypotheses and experimentation with different hypotheses, and investigating neutral cases.

 ###